Ōkura Kihachirō: Biography

 Ōkura was born in Echigo Province, and moved to Edo and worked for three years before starting his own grocery store in 1857.
 After selling groceries for eight years, he became a weapons dealer during the turbulent years between the arrival of the Black Ships and the eventual overthrow in 1867 of the Tokugawa Shogunate.
 Despite being born a peasant, he became an expert in Shindō Munen-ryū.
 He became one of the principal business investors of the original Imperial Hotel completed in 1890.

 Kihachiro's son, Kishichirō, is credited with introducing the automobile into Japan.

 Ōkura first went to Korea when he was around 40 years old.
 He visited soon after Korea was forcefully opened by Japan.
 In 1878, he established the First Bank of Japan in Busan.
 He then worked in trade and supplies for the Japanese military.
-When Korea went under Japanese colonial rule, the colonial government began auctioning off buildings in the Korean royal palace Gyeongbokgung. Ōkura purchased the building Jaseondang and had it reassembled in his private home in Tokyo.
+When Korea came under Japanese colonial rule, the colonial government began auctioning off buildings in the Korean royal palace Gyeongbokgung. Ōkura purchased the building Jaseondang and had it reassembled in his private home in Tokyo.

 Kihachiro, who made a fortune in his lifetime and lived in Toranomon, was a collector of Oriental antiques.
-In fear of valuable artworks flowing out to other countries, he built Japan's first private museum, the Ōkura Shukokan, in 1917 by donating many cultural assets he had collected, the land, and the funds.
+In fear of valuable artworks flowing out to other countries, he built Japan's first private museum, the Okura Museum of Art (Ōkura Shukokan), in 1917 by donating many cultural assets he had collected, the land, and the funds.
 The 5-story building stood on a property of about 10,000 m2, but it was damaged in the 1923 Great Kantō earthquake.
-The Ōkura Shukokan that now stands adjacent to the Hotel Ōkura was rebuilt in 1928; it was based on a design by Itō Chūta, who is known for his design for Tsukiji Honganji Temple, and is designated as a cultural asset of Japan.
+The museum that now stands adjacent to the Hotel Ōkura was rebuilt in 1928; it was based on a design by Itō Chūta, who is known for his design of Tsukiji Hongan-ji, and is designated as a cultural asset of Japan.
 The museum houses 2,000 pieces of Oriental paintings and sculptures, including such national treasures as the wooden statue of Samantabhadra and 35,000 volumes of Chinese literature.